ezgigm/Project_2/README.md

 **Improving The Model**

 Even though our scaler was brought in to avoid any issues with the spread of the data the model was still being affected.
 So a heat map was plotted to see which columns were interacting with one another.
-From the heat map we saw that although the columns were independent from the *price* they were dependent on one another, in other words correlated.
+From the heat map, we saw that although the columns were independent of the *price* they were dependent on one another, in other words, correlated.

 To take care of this we cleaned up the outliers for the most correlated columns.
-We then binned and encoded the columns we assumed were important (this assumption was based off of the heat map analysis).
-This methods we tried were known as feature engineering; target encoder and one-hot encoder.
+We then binned and encoded the columns we assumed were important (this assumption was based on the heat map analysis).
+The methods we tried were known as feature engineering; target encoder and one-hot encoder.

 *The following link provides more information on Feature Engineering:*